 End Of An Era: Demolition On Union's Tuttle Stadium Begins

-After 43 years, Union's football stadium will be coming down.
+After 43 years, Union's football stadium is coming down.
 Tuttle Stadium opened in 1976.

 by